 One of the best ways to experience local flavor in any area is by visiting a farmers market.
-It’s no different in The Bend, where you take a peek into our area’s soul by visiting farmers markets in South Bend and Mishawaka.
+Local vendors line up with fresh vegetables, locally grown flowers, coffee and more.
+Here’s a guide to our biggest farmers markets.

-Most dishes are prepared using ingredients — fruits, vegetables, eggs, etc. — right from the Market.
+The Farmers Market Café sits at the heart of the market.
+Most dishes are prepared using ingredients — fruits, vegetables, eggs, etc. — right from the nearby vendors.
 That freshness helped make the café one of 10 finalists during 2017’s Breakfast Wars competition.

 Spring is in the air when the Mishawaka Farmers Market comes to life.
 Located at Ironworks Plaza in downtown Mishawaka, this open-air market takes place from 11 a.m. to 3 p.m. every Sunday beginning May 16 until Sept.
 26.